Football chant: Chants based on popular music

 The emergence of funk and disco in the 1970s also made its mark on the terraces with songs such as "Go West" by the Village People and "Oops Up Side Your Head" by The Gap Band remaining popular amongst fans.
 "Ain't Nobody" by Rufus and Chaka Khan has been used by Arsenal fans and others.
 Music popular in the 1980s and 1990s is also used widely.
 Chants have been based on "Just Can't Get Enough" by Depeche Mode, "Love Will Tear Us Apart" by Joy Division, "Pop Goes the World" by Men Without Hats, the Band Aid song "Do They Know It's Christmas?", "Papa's Got a Brand New Pigbag" by Pigbag and "This Is How It Feels" by Inspiral Carpets.
 Other chants have used tunes from on pop songs include "Three Lions", the official England anthem for Euro '96 and Manic Street Preachers song "If You Tolerate This Your Children Will Be Next".

-Fans of a number of different clubs in the United Kingdom have adopted Rockin' All Over the World by Status Quo as a chant.
+Fans of a number of different clubs in the United Kingdom have adopted "Rockin' All Over the World" by Status Quo as a chant.
 Liverpool fans sing "Scousers all over the world".
 Arsenal fans sing "Saka and Emile Smith Rowe".
 Rangers fans sing "Gerrard stopped ten in a row", in reference to the club winning the 2020-21 Scottish Premiership under manager Steven Gerrard and breaking bitter rivals Celtic's nine-year monopoly on the title.

-Fans in England sing "Leeds are falling apart again" to the tune of "Love will tear us apart" by Joy Division to mock fans of Leeds United.
+Fans in England sing "Leeds are falling apart again" to the tune of "Love Will Tear Us Apart" by Joy Division to mock fans of Leeds United.

-More recent releases to have their music appropriated include "Seven Nation Army" by The White Stripes, which became highly popular across nations.
+More recent releases to have their music appropriated include "Seven Nation Army" by the White Stripes, which became highly popular across nations.
 A number of songs became popular in the 2010s, an example being "Freed from Desire", which is used to celebrate particular players – it was first popularised as "Will Grigg's on Fire", then used for others such as "Vardy's on Fire" and "Grizi's on Fire".
 An Italian disco song "L'estate sta finendo" became popular among European clubs such as Napoli, Juventus, Porto, Atlético Madrid and others as "Un giorno all'improvviso", later picked up Liverpool fans, who created their own version as "Allez Allez Allez" for their 2017–18 UEFA Champions League campaign, and it then spread to other British clubs in the 2018–2019 season.
 In late 2017, "September" by Earth, Wind & Fire had a big impact in English stadia.
+In 2022, fans of Tottenham Hotspur crafted a chant for Dejan Kulusevski to the tune of ABBA's "Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight)".